-Choosing to love our enemies is a hard, difficult, courageous choice.
-Only a person of great strength and courage can ever love an enemy.
-Only those who believe in and who demonstrate a sound commitment to God's word, and who obeys God's word even when no one else is looking, can ever love an enemy.
+Choosing to love and to forgive our enemies is a hard, difficult, courageous choice.
+Only a person of great strength and courage can ever love or forgive an enemy.
+Only those who believe in and who demonstrate a sound commitment to God's word, and who obey God's word even when no one else is looking, can ever choose to love or to forgive an enemy.

 © 2012 Sallie B Middlebrook PhD